 The Data Protection Officer’s responsibilities include:

-All line managers across the organisation’s business units are directly responsible for:
+All line managers across the organisation’s business units are directly responsible for ensuring their staff:

 All NHSCFA staff, including temporary and contractors are subject to compliance with this policy.
 Under GDPR, individuals as ‘processors’ working on the ‘controller’s’ behalf can be held personally liable for data protection breaches, especially where they have received the requisite training.